truenas/middleware/docs/developer/frontend/setup.rst

 ``npm install -g bower grunt grunt-cli forever``.

-Set up a Development target
+Set up a Development Target
 ---------------------------

 FreeNAS 10 UI development works by pushing all changes immediately to a target